-The rate of dues levied by the Association as of the effective date of this Collective Agreement shall be eleven (11φ) per hour for each and every hour worked by Employees of the Employers that are party to this Collective Agreement.
+The rate of dues levied by the Association as of the effective date of this Collective Agreement shall as set by the Association for each and every hour worked by Employees of the Employers that are party to this Collective Agreement.
 This amount may be amended from time to time, and notice to the Employer of an amendment shall be sufficient to amend this obligation.